Other commentary from the latest public sector finances data can be found on the following pages:

 |Full financial |

-Download this table Table 13: How the latest outturn public sector figures compare to official OBR forecasts for the financial year ending March 2021, UK.xls .csv
+Download this table Table 14: How the latest outturn public sector figures compare with official OBR forecasts for the financial year ending March 2021, UK.xls .csv

 The UK government debt and deficit statistical bulletin is published quarterly (in January, April, July and October each year), to coincide with when EU member states are required to report their deficit (or net borrowing) and national debt to the European Commission.